Justcorplabs/AnalystLab-Africa/README.md

+# JustCorp Labs - Data Science Internship Portfolio (AnalystLab Africa)

+This repository contains multiple internship projects completed as part of the AnalystLab Africa Data Science Internship and Experience Lab Programme.

+1. **Employee Attrition Analysis** (Weeks 1-3) - a solo project analysing the IBM HR Analytics dataset.
+2. **HealthConnect Experience Lab** (Week 4 onwards) - a shared cross-track project, contributed to from the Data Science track's perspective.

+---

-# Employee Attrition Analysis
+# Project 1: Employee Attrition Analysis

 ## Data Science Internship Project

-This repository contains a multi-week employee attrition project based on the **IBM HR Analytics - Employee Attrition & Performance** dataset.
+This part of the repository contains a multi-week employee attrition project based on the **IBM HR Analytics - Employee Attrition & Performance** dataset.

 The project progresses from exploratory analysis in Week 1, through feature engineering and machine-learning preprocessing in Week 2, to advanced statistical analysis and feature refinement in Week 3.